-The libc_runtime is used for executing Modelica functions that has been generated C code for.
+The $libc_runtime$ is used for executing Modelica functions that has been generated C code for.
 It contains the following files.

-'''

-How arrays of booleans are represented in C.

-boolean array.

-How arrays of integers are represented in C.

-integer array.

-How arrays of reals are represented in C.

-real array.

-string array.

-How arrays of strings are represented in C.

-index spec.c

-Keep track of dimensionsizes of arrays.

-Memory allocation for local variables.

-memory pool.c

-Reading and writing of data to file.

-read write.

-Utility functions

-utility.c

-'''
+boolean_array.
+How arrays of booleans are represented in C. integer_array.
+How arrays of integers are represented in C. real_array.
+How arrays of reals are represented in C. string_array.
+How arrays of strings are represented in C. index_spec.c Keep track of dimensionsizes of arrays. memory_pool.c Memory allocation for local variables. read_write.
+Reading and writing of data to file. utility.c Utility functions